Proposals for discussion topics for MIG-T meetings

 We can also create custom queries (like this one available as HTML or ATOM) to list all corrigenda to a specific document.

-#4 Updated by Jordi Escriu over 2 years ago
+#4 Updated by Jordi Escriu about 5 years ago

 At the moment INSPIRE Thematic Cluster #3 has identified, discussed and consolidated the following two proposals (published in the TC collaboration platform) to be further discussed (to be endorsed / redefined / rejected) by MIG-T (MIWP-14):